 Yeah, I was trying to make the point that a human’s giving of themselves to another is not the same as the slavery of the Africans to the Europeans, using the example of chivalry to get the point across.
 But, here we have Wonder Woman, played by an Israeli, starting to enter the picture.
 This entrance would take another turn when the Snydercon started to get under way.

 A bunch of rumors started to appear that Gal Gadot would be at the Snydercon.
 Yep.
 So I am converting to Judaism and trying to comply with a perceived divine imperative for a mission to Israel.
 On the way to Israel my interest in Zack Snyder’s story and movies starts to consume me.
-I start to advocate for the whole phenomenon, and lo and behold, after saying next to nothing about everything for the longest time, Zack organizes a Snydercon, and apparently Israeli Wonder Woman is invited.
+I start to advocate for the whole phenomenon, and lo and behold, after saying next to nothing about everything for the longest time, Zack organizes a Snydercon, and apparently the Israeli Wonder Woman is invited.
 It’s sort of like separate themes of my life are converging around all of this, yet everything is from a thematic analysis of a dream world that I was experiencing at that time.
 I have never met any of these people.
 I have no experience in film.
 No contacts.
 I’d been ideating about Zack for quite some time, and Gal was getting added to the mix, in something of an ancillary way, but the Israeli involvement in my superhero saga wasn’t lost on me.

 I decided to look into Gal Gadot a bit.
 Trying to learn about an actor is not easy.
 They are professional impersonators.
-Some are character actors and pride themselves on playing characters that bear no relation to them.
+Some are character actors and pride themselves on playing characters that bear no relation to themselves.
 In fact, in acting school, conjuring a reaction that you just don’t have in you is touted as the height of acting skill.

 Carl Jung and the eastern spiritual traditions would say that everyone has everyone else in them.
-The collective unconscious. the bible is also not silent on this matter.
+The collective unconscious.
+The bible is also not silent on this matter.

 So God created man in his own image, in the image of God he created him; male and female he created them.Genesis 1:27